epiforecasts/simplified-forecaster-evaluation/README.md

-# Evaluating a simplified forecast model in comparison to the European forecasting hub ensemble
+# Evaluating an epidemiologically motivated surrogate model of a multi-model ensemble

 This repository contains the documentation, results, and code of a project evaluating a simplified forecasting model in comparison the European forecasting hub ensemble.
 See the documentation for further details.